Our Story

 Survivors by the Sea

-Olga and Linda threw me a last day of Chemo party.
-It even included anti-cancer cupcakes!
+Olga and Linda threw me "Last Day of Chemo" party that even included anti-cancer cupcakes!
 It meant the world to me that they were there.

-My mother-in-law Emilie gave me this quote in a little frame, and I turned it into a chemo project.
+My mother-in-law gave me this quote in a little frame, and I made it into a chemo project.